jpratt9/john-pratt.com/src/frontend/content/posts/how-to-streamline-business-processes/index.md

 If you feel like you're drowning in operational chaos, you're not alone.
 The daily grind of small inefficiencies quickly snowballs into major roadblocks.
 In fact, a recent survey found that a staggering **72% of small business owners** already feel overwhelmed, largely because of confusing workflows and jumbled responsibilities.

 This is where knowing how to streamline business processes becomes a practical survival guide, not just a business theory.
-This guide will walk you through a clear roadmap, breaking down the essential stages—from initial discovery to long-term optimization—so you can build a more resilient operational engine for your business.
+This guide will walk you through a clear roadmap, breaking down the essential stages - from initial discovery to long-term optimization - so you can build a more resilient operational engine for your business.

 ### The Core Streamlining Cycle